Complete representation services in applications for indefinite leave to remain

 A long residence as a basis for indefinite leave to remain

 An individual may be eligible for ILR settlement by Long Residence in the UK.
 For that, he must have lived lawfully in the UK for a continuous period of 10 years.

 For the application to go through, they must fulfil the following conditions:

-- The applicant should not have been absent from the UK for a period not exceeding a certain period.
-The period 18 months in total during the ten years, or 6 months at any one time.
+- The applicant should not have been absent from the UK for a period not exceeding a specific period.
+The period is 18 months in total during the ten years, or six months at any one time.
 The continuous residence was valid if the applicant left the UK having a valid leave to remain.
 He also should have returned to the country within six months with valid consent to enter.
 The Home Office will also consider the continuous residency as not interrupted if within 28 days of expiry.
 Still, before November 24, 2016, the applicant had reapplied for clearance and re-entered the country within six months after leaving.